ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

         1. **Hoare-Partition:** Uses i = start and j = end and iterates until a bigger or equal element than pivot is found on the ith index, smaller or equal than pivot element is found at jth index.
 Swaps them in-between.
 Repeats until i < j.
         2. **Lomuto-Partition:** Init pIndex = start, iterate from start to end -1 and check if an element is smaller then the pivot, if so change the elements at i and pIndex and increment pIndex.
 Idea is to push all the elements that are less than pivot to the left.
 Lastly swap the pivot and the element at pIndex.
         3. Hoare-Partition is faster than Lomuto-Partition but Lomuto is easier to understand and implement.
+     18. **In-place or not:** Yes it is.
+In-place means that the algorithm does not use extra space for manipulating the input but may require a small though nonconstant extra space for its operation.
+Usually, this space is O(log n), though sometimes anything in o(n) (Smaller than linear) is allowed.

 * **Quick Select:** Use the idea of partitioning recursively to find the kth smallest element.
 This makes one recursive call instead of two as in Naive Quicksort.
 Average O(N) time complexity, worst O(N^2).
 Use a good pivot to avoid worst.
     1. T(n) = cn + T(n/2)
     2. c(n + n/2 + n/4 + ... + 2 + 1) = c(2n) = O(n)